-Justice Nariman added that an affidavit has been submitted stating that when a woman menstruates, religious practices cannot take place.
+Justice Nariman added that an affidavit has been submitted stating that religious practices cannot take place when a woman menstruates.
 Mr. Deepak argued that menstruation is not impure and persons under pollution are not allowed inside the temple.
 He submitted that in case of death in a Hindu family, there are prohibitions on entry to a temple which will also apply with regard to entry inside Sabarimala temple.
 Furthermore, he argued that every instance of exclusion is not necessarily discrimination.

-Justice Chandrachud acknowledged the problem with the essential religious practices test in the court’s jurisprudence.
+Justice Chandrachud acknowledged the problem with the ‘Essential Religious Practices’ test in the court’s jurisprudence.
 He observed that it forces the court to assess an issue from a theological perspective as opposed to from constitutional values perspective.
-Mr. Deepak countered that the essentiality test is borne out the spirit of balance in the Indian constitution.
+Mr. Deepak countered that the essentiality test is borne out of the spirit of balance in the Indian Constitution.
 He submitted that it would also apply with respect to Article 25(1) as opposed to only Article 25(2)(b) of the Indian Constitution.

-Justice Nariman queried that Mr. Raju Ramchandran had argued that the Devaswom Board was a state because it received grants from the state and it was necessary to respond to that argument.
-Mr Deepak countered that the lands belonging to the temple had been sold off to the state, in lieu of an annual annuity.
+Justice Nariman enquired about Mr. Raju Ramchandran’s argument that the Devaswom Board was a ‘state’ because it received grants from the state and sought a response to that argument.
+Mr. Deepak countered that the lands belonging to the temple had been sold off to the state, in lieu of an annual annuity.
 Accordingly, it was not a state aid strictly speaking.

 On the charge of the petitioners that it was a Buddhist religious place at one point of time, Mr. Deepak requested the court that evidence be brought in to prove the claim.
 Accordingly, he argued that he was willing to bring forth evidence that the custom on restricted entry has been prevalent since time immemorial.
-With this final argument, Mr Deepak closed his submissions.
-Mr. Deepak’s passionate arguments forced the bench to take notice of the respondents’ case before this bench.
+With this final argument, Mr. Deepak closed his submissions.

 Mr. Kailashnath Pillai, representing the Ayyappa Seva Sangham, argued that prohibition on entry is a pre-constitutional custom which cannot be seen independently of other customs.
-He specifically referred to Kelsen’s pure theory of law to argue that the Indian Constitution is not merely a legal text.
-He specifically asserted that Indian realism demands that the court must respect India’s social realities.
+He urged the Court to not interpret the Indian Constitution merely as a legal text.
+Instead, Indian realism demands that the court must respect India’s social realities.

-Mr. Abhilash M.R., representing All Kerala Brahmin federation, added that in Kerala, menstrual cloth is given to the devotees since it is a bleeding deity.
-With this, the day ended and the court will resume hearing the arguments on July 31, 2018.
+Mr. Abhilash M.R., representing All Kerala Brahmin Federation, added that in Kerala, menstrual cloth is given to the devotees since it is a bleeding deity.
+With this, the day ended and the court will resume hearing the arguments on July 31st 2018.